dapr/proposals/20260304-CR-mcpserver.md

 1. A new first-class Dapr resource `MCPServer` that lets operators declare MCP server connection details as Kubernetes CRDs or standalone YAML files. daprd discovers and loads these at startup and watches for updates via the Operator.

-2. Built-in `ListTools` and `CallTool` workflow orchestrations registered inside daprd's workflow engine.
+2. Built-in `dapr.mcp.<mcpserver-name>.ListTools` and `dapr.mcp.<mcpserver-name>.CallTool` workflow orchestrations registered inside daprd's workflow engine.
 These execute MCP protocol calls as durable activities, provide replay-safe checkpointing for long-running tools, and are architected to support elicitation and sampling suspensions in a follow-on phase.

-3. A `DaprMCPWorkflowClient` in dapr-agents that wraps the built-in workflows as `WorkflowContextInjectedTool` instances, giving `DurableAgent` workflows access to MCP servers via `ctx.call_child_workflow("CallTool", ...)` — the same pattern used for agent to agent calls, or agents as tools usage today.
+3. A `DaprMCPWorkflowClient` in dapr-agents that wraps the built-in workflows as `WorkflowContextInjectedTool` instances, giving `DurableAgent` workflows access to MCP servers via `ctx.call_child_workflow("dapr.mcp.<mcpserver-name>.CallTool", ...)` — the same pattern used for agent to agent calls, or agents as tools usage today.

 ---